 Canadian architect Moshe Safdie designed and built this extraordinary experimental housing complex made up of modular concrete units for the 1967 World Expo in Montreal.
 Named Habitat 67, the apartment complex was Safdie’s attempt to redesign urban living, provide affordable housing and create a community complete with shops and a school.
 All of the units were prefabricated on-site, and each has its own rooftop garden space located on the roof of the neighbor below.

-Safdie was dissatisfied with suburbia and visualized a new type of urban dwelling that would house a lot of people and yet still provide them with privacy.
+Safdie was and visualized a new type of urban dwelling that would house a lot of people and yet still provide them with privacy.
 Originally Habitat 67 was planned to have 1000 housing units, which would be used during the Expo as temporary residences for visiting dignitaries.
 Unfortunately, it was downsized to 158 units without a school or shops.
 Construction began in 1966 and soon a mountain of 354 concrete blocks rose on the Marc-Drouin Quay on the Saint Lawrence River.
 15 different types housing options were designed by Safdie to accommodate different sizes of families and create a diverse community.

 In order to make the complex affordable, Safdie devised a plan for on-site mass production of the concrete blocks.
 Safdie felt that prefab construction was much more efficient, so he created a factory on the peninsula to construct the housing units.
 There were four large molds to form the basic shape of each standardized unit.
 A reinforcing wire cage was dropped into the mold and concrete was then poured around it.
 After the unit cured it was removed from the mold and moved to the assembly line where a wooden sub-floor was installed with electrical and mechanical services below it.
 Windows and insulation came next, and then prefabricated bathrooms and kitchen modules were installed.
 Finally the unit was lifted by crane into position on the building.